-- 4. Reasonable accommodations will be made for persons with a disability who require an advocate, accessible offices, or alternative locations for making application, including their home or a service agency.
-A designee will be allowed to provide some information, but only with the permission of the person with the disability. - 5.
-All PHA mailings will be made available in an accessible format upon request as a reasonable accommodation. - 6.
-In response to a request for a reasonable accommodation, a housing provider may request reliable disability-related information that (1) is necessary to verify that the person meets the Act's definition of disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities, (2) describes the needed accommodation, and (3) shows the relationship between the person's disability and the need for the requested accommodation. - a) A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability may also provide verification of a disability.
-In most cases, an individual's medical records or detailed information about the nature of a person's disability is not necessary for this inquiry. - b) Once a housing provider has established that a person meets the Act's definition of disability, the provider's request for documentation should seek only the information that is necessary to evaluate if the reasonable accommodation is needed because of a disability.
+- Reasonable accommodations will be made for persons with a disability who require an advocate, accessible offices, or alternative locations for making application, including their home or a service agency.
+A designee will be allowed to provide some information, but only with the permission of the person with the disability. - 4.
+All PHA mailings will be made available in an accessible format upon request as a reasonable accommodation. - 5.
+The PHA may obtain information that is necessary to evaluate if the requested reasonable accommodation may be necessary because of a disability. - 6.
+If a person's disability is obvious, or otherwise known to the PHA, and the need for the requested accommodation is also readily apparent or known, then the PHA may not request any other additional information about the requester's disability or the disability-related need for the accommodation. - 7.
+If a person's disability is not obvious, or otherwise known to the PHA, the PHA may request reliable disability-related information that (1) is necessary to verify that the person meets the Act's definition of disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities, (2) describes the needed accommodation, and (3) shows the relationship between the person's disability and the need for the requested accommodation. - a) A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third-party who is in a position to know about the individual's disability may also provide verification of a disability.
+In most cases, an individual's medical records or detailed information about the nature of a person's disability is not necessary for this inquiry. - b) Once the PHA has established that a person meets the Act's definition of disability, the PHA request for documentation should seek only the information that is necessary to evaluate if the reasonable accommodation is needed because of a disability.
 Such information must be kept confidential and must not be shared with other persons unless they need the information to make or assess a decision to grant or deny a reasonable accommodation request or unless disclosure is required by law (e.g. a court-issued subpoena requiring disclosure).
-(Department of Justice and HUD joint statement, May 17, 2004). - 7.
+(Department of Justice and HUD joint statement, May 17, 2004). - 8.
 The PHA will make a reasonable effort to provide accessibility to an individual with a long-term but temporary disability that limits their mobility or other major life activities.
 In such cases, their lease will specify that they will be required to relocate to another unit when the need for the accessibility features is no longer required.
-The temporary nature of the disability and the approximate length of time of the disability will be verified through a qualified health or services professional. - 8.
-The PHA will not permit these policies to be subverted to do personal or political favors.
-The PHA will not offer units in an order different from that prescribed by this policy, since doing so violates the policy, Federal law, and the civil rights of the other families on the waiting list. - 9.
-The PHA will also provide reasonable accommodation in order to ensure equal access to the programs during the admissions phase.
-These accommodations may include but are not limited to: - a) Schedule an appointment for the applicant to come into the Administrative Office to complete the application online. - b) Complete application over the phone
+The temporary nature of the disability and the approximate length of time of the disability will be verified through a qualified health or services professional. - The PHA will not permit these policies to be subverted to do personal or political favors.
+The PHA will not offer units in an order different from that prescribed by this policy, since doing so violates the policy, Federal law, and the civil rights of the other families on the waiting list.

-- c) Accept applications on behalf of disabled applicants from social service agencies which serve the disabled - d) Accept applications from family member
+- 10. The PHA will also provide reasonable accommodation in order to ensure equal access to the programs during the admissions phase.
+These accommodations may include but are not limited to: - a) Schedule an appointment for the applicant to come into the Administrative Office to complete the application online. - b) Complete application over the phone - c) Accept applications on behalf of disabled applicants from social service agencies which serve the disabled - d) Accept applications from family member